Obesity in the United Kingdom: Government initiatives

 The government made efforts to use the London 2012 Summer Olympics to help tackle obesity and inspire people into a healthy active lifestyle.
 Health Secretary Alan Johnson set up Olympic themed Roadshows and mass participation events such as city runs.
 A £30 million grant was also issued to build cycle paths, playgrounds, and encourage children to cut out snacks.

 As a part of the London 2012 legacy, Prime Minister David Cameron also announced an annual £150 million ($227-USD) boost for school sport.
 The funding is "ring-fenced", meaning it can only be spent on sports activities such as after school clubs, coaching, and dedicated sports programmes.
 Prompting criticism about mixed messaging, Official sponsors of the 2012 London Olympics included McDonald's, Coca-Cola, and Cadbury.

 In the 2016 United Kingdom budget, the British Government announced the introduction of a sugar tax on the soft drinks industry, which came into effect in April 2018.
 Beverage manufactures are taxed according to the volume of sugar sweetened beverages they produce or import.
 The measure would generate an estimated £520 million a year in additional tax revenue to be spent on doubling existing funding for sport in UK primary schools.

+In October 2025, the English government enacted new restrictions on promotions of food and drinks high in fat, salt, or sugar (HFSS), including a ban on free refills of sugar-sweetened beverages in hospitality settings, and prohibitions on “buy one get one free” or other volume-price promotions for HFSS items from 8 October onwards.

+These measures aim to reduce consumption of high-sugar drinks, particularly among children, by removing promotional incentives and limiting access in restaurants, cafés, and other out-of-home venues.
+The policy forms part of a wider public-health strategy encompassing pending advertising restrictions (including the 9 pm watershed for HFSS advertising and a full online ban from January 2026) and builds on earlier HFSS placement and price-promotion regulations.